Oh My Food Recipes

 salt and chili oil with carrots celery and shrimp in the wok top view

-13. Then, put ½ teaspoon of salt, 1 tablespoon of homemade chili oil (this is optional) and stir fry them a little bit.
+13. Then, put ½ teaspoon of salt, 1 tablespoon of homemade chili oil (this is optional), and stir-fry them a little bit.

 Cashew carrots celery and shrimp stir fry in wok top view

-Chinese cashew shrimp stir fry on a white plate top view
+Homemade Chinese cashew shrimp stir fry on a white plate top view

-You May Also Like These Recipes:
+You May Also Like:

-Subscribe Oh My Food Recipes to get our new recipes delivered straight to your inbox!
-Follow along on Facebook, Pinterest and Instagram for all the latest updates.
+Subscribe to Oh My Food Recipes to get our new recipes delivered straight to your inbox!
+Follow along on Facebook, Pinterest, and Instagram for all the latest updates.

 Cashew shrimp stir fry in the white plate horizontal